Kludex/mangum/docs/asgi.md

 ## Middleware

-Other than framework compatability, it is possible to wrap applications that are wrapped in ASGI middleware.
+In addition to framework compatability, it is possible to wrap applications that are wrapped in ASGI middleware.
 A case of using middleware comes up in one of Mangum's HTTP API tests.

 The test uses a generic, non-framework ASGI application, but it relies on Starlette's [GZipMiddleware](https://www.starlette.io/middleware/#gzipmiddleware) to test the adapter's GZip support: